-Supervisors may submit changes to an employee's job and compensation records via the Payroll/Status Change Notice Form or in writing.
-A supervisor's authorization is required before changing the individual's job and compensation records in Human Resources and Payroll databases.
+Managers may request changes to an employee's job and compensation records via internal email to the HR department.
+In most instances, a manager's authorization and Vice President's approval are required before changing the employee's job and compensation records in the Employee Portal.